2025 Sun Bowl

-The 2025 Sun Bowl is a college football bowl game that is scheduled to be played on December 31, 2025, at the Sun Bowl in El Paso, Texas.
-The 92nd annual Sun Bowl game will feature teams from the Atlantic Coast Conference and the Pac-12 Conference.
-The game is scheduled to kickoff at 12:00 p.m.
-MST and will be showed on CBS.
-The Sun Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by Kellogg's Frosted Flakes breakfast cereal, the game will be officially known as the Tony the Tiger Sun Bowl, based on its mascot, Tony the Tiger.
+The 2025 Sun Bowl was a college football bowl game played on December 31, 2025, at the Sun Bowl in El Paso, Texas.
+The 92nd annual Sun Bowl game began at approximately 12:00 p.m.
+MST and aired on CBS.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+For sponsorship reasons, the game was officially named the Tony the Tiger Sun Bowl, named after the mascot of Frosted Flakes breakfast cereal.
+(Note: Corporate ownership of Frosted Flakes passed from Kellogg's to WK Kellogg Co in 2023; the latter was acquired by Italian confectioner Ferrero International SpA in 2025.)